IBM/aspera-cli/docs/README.erb.md

 Manual installation:

 - Navigate to [https://rubyinstaller.org/](https://rubyinstaller.org/) &rarr; **Downloads**.
-- Download the latest Ruby installer **with devkit**.
-(Msys2 is needed to install some native extensions, such as `grpc`)
+- Download the latest Ruby installer **"with devkit"**. (`Msys2` is needed to install some native extensions, such as `grpc`)
 - Execute the installer which installs by default in: `C:\RubyVV-x64` (VV is the version number)
-- At the end of the installation procedure, the Msys2 installer is automatically executed, select option 3 (msys and mingw)
+- At the end of the installation procedure, the `Msys2` installer is automatically executed, select option 3 (`Msys2` and mingw)
 - then install the aspera-cli gem and Aspera SDK (see next sections)

 Automated installation, with internet access:

 The ruby installer supports silent installation, to see the options, execute it with `/help`, or refer to the [Ruby Installer FAQ](https://github.com/oneclick/rubyinstaller2/wiki/FAQ)

-Download theruby installer executable from <https://rubyinstaller.org/downloads/> and then install:
+Download the ruby installer executable from <https://rubyinstaller.org/downloads/> and then install:

 ```bat
 rubyinstaller-devkit-3.2.2-1-x64.exe /silent /currentuser /noicons /dir=C:\aspera-cli